 Order drinks, nosh on pizza, and hang out with your neighbors at The Churchill

-This ultra trendy community space made entirely of shipping containers is ideal for those indecisive friend groups who can’t settle on one place.
-The Churchill has an expansive communal-style courtyard with no shortage of seating and a lineup of ostensibly endless food and bev options to choose from.
-Roll up to So Far, So Good or the The Brill Line for drinks.
-And order food from Freak Bros Pizza, Stoop Kid, Foxy Fruit Bowls, or Provecho to fuel your night.
+This trendy community space is made entirely of shipping containers and it's the perfect spot for those indecisive friend groups who can’t settle on just one place.
+The Churchill has a huge open-air courtyard with lots of picnic table seating and a lineup of food and bev options to choose from.
+Roll up to So Far, So Good or the The Brill Line for drinks and order food from Freak Brothers Pizza, Stoop Kid, or Provecho to fuel your night out.

 Sing like nobody's watching at a karaoke bar